 With a variety of events and programming, the Office of Undergraduate Research welcomes everyone at MU to join us in celebrating the students and the faculty who make Mizzou a Tier 1 Research Institution.

-The Spring Undergraduate Research and Creative Achievements Forum will be the main event of URW@Mizzou (Undergraduate Research Week at Mizzou); however, we are proud to introduce a new component of the Forum as part of URW@Mizzou – the Humanities Symposium.
+The Spring Undergraduate Research and Creative Achievements Forum will be the main event of URW@Mizzou (Undergraduate Research Week at Mizzou) and for 2022 we will have an in-person event on April 18th & 19th; however, we are proud to again host as part of URW@Mizzou – the Humanities Symposium.
 The Humanities Symposium is a specific arena for scholarship in the humanities (Black Studies, History, Archaeology, English, Art, Digital Storytelling, and Classical Studies to name a few fields) to be presented in a manner that is conducive to those disciplines.

 For 2022, the Humanities Symposium is being sponsored by the School of Languages, Literature, and Cultures with a unifying theme of “Borders and Boundaries.”
 Dr. Seth Howes, will be leading the Humanities Symposium programming with the assistance of Dr. Linda Reeder, who was integral in inaugural event in 2021.